wulfdewolf/OpenInformationSystemsGroup1/README.md

 The ```
     --build
-      ``` parameter is only required when booting the package for the first time.
-When taking the server down and booting it again later, this parameter can be omitted.
+      ``` parameter is only required when running the system for the first time, at later occasions this parameter can be omitted.
-If a permission error occurs try running the script with administrator privileges.
+If a permission error occurs try running the command with administrator privileges.

 ### Shutting down: